naveengopineni/Implementation-of-ChatBot-by-NLP/README.md

 # Implementation-of-ChatBot-by-NLP
-This project aims at the development of a ChatBot that can hold human-like conversation with the users, using the various Natural Language Processing techniques
+This project aims at the development of a ChatBot that can hold human-like conversation with the users, using the various Natural Language Processing techniques.The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
+It utilizes the nltk library for natural language processing, scikit-learn for machine learning, and streamlit for creating an interactive web interface
 <h2>Features</h2>
 Understands various user intents such as greetings, farewells, gratitude, and more.
 Provides relevant responses based on user input.